 The golden rule for ALL exceptional circumstances applications is that you should ensure the documentation you submit in support of your case is as objective as possible.
 Evidence from an independent, third party source is thus the weightiest.
-If you need to submit an application for which you cannot supply evidence which clearly meets these criteria, you should consult your School as to the kind of evidence it would be appropriate to collect in support of your submission.
+If you need to submit an application for which you cannot supply evidence which clearly meets these criteria, you should consult your College as to the kind of evidence it would be appropriate to collect in support of your submission.

-If a student is suspected of submitting either a fraudulent claim for exceptional circumstances, or falsifying evidence to support a claim for exceptional circumstances, the case will be referred to the University Discipline Board.
+If a student is suspected of submitting either a fraudulent claim for exceptional circumstances, or falsifying evidence to support a claim for exceptional circumstances, the case will be referred to the University Discipline Officer.
 If the case is found to be proven, an agreed penalty will be applied by the Disciplinary Board and the claim for exceptional circumstances will not be accepted.
+If third party evidence is suspected to be fraudulent the University may contact the provider to validate the evidence.